debghs/whiteboard/README.md

 There are some bugs in this version:
 - The saved pickle files lose all the data when reopened using the app.(FIXED)
 - The text insertion probably needs some tuning.
-- The home button is glitching.
+- The home button is glitching.(FIXED)
 - The zoom is interfering with the textbox pop-up dimensions, i believe.